 - Minimise my car use/bike to work more

-Whatever your goals are you, each time you achieve one you will move your entire financial situation forward to financial independence.
+Whatever your goals are, each time you achieve one, you will move your entire financial situation forward to financial independence.

 And these goals may change over time, and that’s ok.
-At first, I figured I’d pay off my mortgage as fast as I can to become financially free- but, once it’s paid off- you can’t eat your house.
+At first, I figured I’d pay off my mortgage as fast as I could to become financially free- but once it’s paid off- you can’t eat your house.
 So, now I’ve moved onto a more balanced approach- where I still pay off my mortgage aggressively but also invest regularly into index funds.

 There are really only four steps to financial independence if you step back and look at the big picture.